bilbisli/ChatGPTweetTopicSentiment/README.md

 ```
 pip install -r requirements.txt
 ```
-4. In a separate terminal, start the Flask app (from the root of the project):
+4. Start the Flask app:
 ```
 python app.py
 ```
-5. Install the dependencies for the React app:
+5. In a separate terminal (opened at the root of the project), Install the dependencies for the React app:
 ```
 cd frontend
 npm install